Practice limited to Divorce and Family Law in Chicago, Cook County, Lake County and DuPage County since 1980.

 Divorce (or the dissolution of marriage) is the final termination of a marital union, canceling the legal duties and responsibilities of marriage and dissolving the bonds of matrimony between the parties (unlike annulment which declares the marriage null and void).
-Divorce laws vary considerably around the world but in most countries it requires the sanction of a court or other authority in a legal process.
-The legal process for divorce may also involve issues of alimony (spousal support), child custody, child support, distribution of property and division of debt.
+The legal process for divorce may also involve issues of maintenance (spousal support); child custody (now called the allocation of parental responsibilities); parenting time (once known as visitation); child support; medical expenses and health insurance; distribution of property; and the division of debt.

 Family law is an area of the law that deals with family-related issues and domestic relations including:

 - marriage; divorces; legal separations; annulments; and adoptions.

 - customary issues arising throughout the marriage.

 - domestic violence; child abuse; and child abduction.

 - the termination of the relationship and ancillary matters including: property settlements; maintenance; child support; and the allocation of parental responsibilities and parenting time.